Eindhoven University of Technology: Technological sports

 The TU/e's race team, University Racing Eindhoven (URE) competes annually in the Formula Student and other races with self-built racers.
 Starting in 2010 the team switched from a petrol engine to an electric car; this car came third at Silverstone, second at Hockenheim and won the Formula Student in its first year.

 The university also has another race team, Solar Team Eindhoven (STE), that has entered cars named Stella into the biannual World Solar Challenge since 2013, winning the Cruiser class competition both in 2013 and 2015.

 Another student racing program is the Automotive Technology InMotion team, a collaboration between the TU/e and Fontys University of Applied Sciences.
 The team has the aim to compete in the 2020 24 Hours of Le Mans.

 Student teams

-TU/e has various student teams which work on problems in the fields of sustainability, AI, health and mobility.
+TU/e has various student teams which work on problems in the fields of sustainability, artificial intelligence, health and mobility.